Distillation: Idealized model

 The boiling point of a liquid is the temperature at which the vapor pressure of the liquid equals the pressure around the liquid, enabling bubbles to form without being crushed.
 A special case is the normal boiling point, where the vapor pressure of the liquid equals the ambient atmospheric pressure.

 It is a misconception that in a liquid mixture at a given pressure, each component boils at the boiling point corresponding to the given pressure, allowing the vapors of each component to collect separately and purely.
 However, this does not occur, even in an idealized system.
 Idealized models of distillation are essentially governed by Raoult's law and Dalton's law and assume that vapor–liquid equilibria are attained.

 Raoult's law states that the vapor pressure of a solution is dependent on 1) the vapor pressure of each chemical component in the solution and 2) the fraction of solution each component makes up, a.k.a. the mole fraction.
 This law applies to ideal solutions, or solutions that have different components but whose molecular interactions are the same as or very similar to pure solutions.

 Dalton's law states that the total pressure is the sum of the partial pressures of each individual component in the mixture.
 When a multi-component liquid is heated, the vapor pressure of each component will rise, thus causing the total vapor pressure to rise.
-When the total vapor pressure reaches the pressure surrounding the liquid, boiling occurs and liquid turns to gas throughout the bulk of the liquid.
+When the total vapor pressure reaches the pressure surrounding the liquid, boiling occurs, and the liquid turns to gas throughout the bulk of the liquid.
 A mixture with a given composition has one boiling point at a given pressure when the components are mutually soluble.
 A mixture of constant composition does not have multiple boiling points.